racchouhan12/WebDriverVideoRecorder/README.md

 In your test

 1. Create instance of WebDriverVideoRecorder
-  WebDriverVideoRecorder videoRecorder = new WebDriverVideoRecorder(driver)
+  WebDriverVideoRecorder videoRecorder = new WebDriverVideoRecorder(getDriver())

-2. Call StartRecording method
+2. Set Recorder method
+videoRecorder.setRecorder(videoRecorder); set the recorder

+3. Start recording
+videoRecorder.getRecorder().startRecording(oneInstance.getAsString(KEYS.PROJECT_PATH.name()) + "/verifyBasicSearch", "basicSearch");

-videoRecorder.startRecording("D:/Project_name/testVideoRecorder", "video") //arg1 : path of the video, arg2 : name of the video
+//arg1 : path of the video, arg2 : name of the video

-3. To stop recording
+4. To stop recording
   videoRecorder.stopRecording();